 Whatever the reason, you've got choices!
 There's been a recent spike in the popularity of caffeine-free pre-workout products that can help maintain workout endurance, focus, and even support recovery—all without the buzz.
 Here are four of the best non-stim pre-workout ingredients to power your training.

 1. Citrulline Malate

-Multiple studies have reported that people who consume 8 grams of citrulline malate one hour before exercise can perform more reps than people taking just a placebo.[1,2] A study of masters tennis players found that citrulline malate significantly enhanced their hand-grip strength, as well as their peak anaerobic and explosive power (as measured by a 30-second, all-out cycling test).
+Multiple studies have reported that people who consume 8 grams of citrulline malate one hour before exercise can perform more reps than people taking just a placebo.
+But it's not just about more reps.
+A study of masters tennis players found that citrulline malate significantly enhanced their hand-grip strength, as well as their peak anaerobic and explosive power (as measured by a 30-second, all-out cycling test).*

-3. Alpha glycerylphosphorylcholine (alpha-GPC)
+3. Alpha Glycerylphosphorylcholine (Alpha-GPC)